Consultation and safety representation

 A safety representative is an employee elected or selected to consult with, and make representations to, the employer on safety, health and welfare matters.
 The employer must consider these representations, and act on them if necessary.

-You will be given reasonable time off for safety training and carrying out safety-related duties.
+You will be given reasonable time off for safety training and to carry out safety-related duties as per your role and in agreement with your line manager.

 A safety representative's role is to: